thalesagapito/luftcare-api/README.md

 # Design decisions and reasoning

-1. ~~MariaDB~~ Postgres docker image: Works well with TypeORM, performance comparable to MySQL.
-Not too many concurrent connections means no need for a cloud DB with potential for easy scaling.
+1. Postgres docker image: Works well with TypeORM, performance comparable to MySQL.
-2. Postgres migration after initially choosing MariaDB: Postgres just has a better binary column support.
-(Supporting default values, for example)
-3. TypeORM: Works well with Typescript and reduces our workload on the database layer.
+2. TypeORM: Works well with Typescript and reduces our workload on the database layer.
-4. Graphql and type-graphql: We really benefit from a Graphql API since we'll have many different clients.
-Both mobile apps and websites.
+3. Graphql and type-graphql: We benefit from a Graphql API since we have different clients in typed languages using graphql-codegen.
 And since we're also using TypeORM, type-graphql is a great choice.
-5. Not serverless: This is not meant to be a huge enterprise project, so an instance is just fine.

 # Guidelines for consuming